nodejs/node/doc/api/assert.md

 Tests for deep equality between the `actual` and `expected` parameters.
-Consider using [`assert.deepStrictEqual()`][] instead. [`assert.deepEqual()`][] can have potentially surprising results.
+Consider using [`assert.deepStrictEqual()`][] instead. [`assert.deepEqual()`][] can have surprising results.

-"Deep" equality means that the enumerable "own" properties of child objects are also recursively evaluated by the following rules.
+_Deep equality_ means that the enumerable "own" properties of child objects are also recursively evaluated by the following rules.

 ### Comparison details